Skip to content

 1. add another prompt to an existing projects docs directory, specifying your changes

-2. use als genai, specifying
+2. use genai-logic genai, specifying

 • --using existing projects docs directory, and